Note: Not all courses are offered every semester or every academic year.

 SOWK 772—Research: Program Evaluation [3 credits]

-This is an advanced research class in which concepts and approaches for evaluating social intervention including social work practice, programs, and policies, are considered.
+This is an advanced research class that introduces students to the issues and methods of evaluation in social work practice.
+In this course students will consider concepts and approaches for evaluating social interventions, including social work practice, programs, and policies.
+SOWK 670—Social Work Research—serves as a prerequisite for this class.
 Previously acquired research knowledge is built upon for elaborating on the conceptual, methodological, and administrative aspects of evaluation research.
-The comparative analysis approach used for the development of practice knowledge, as well as for the utilization of evaluation studies, is given attention.
 The course focuses on use of empirically based methods to enhance social work practice.
 Students will consider the theoretical and ethical aspects of an evaluative approach to treatment and examine the policy implications of professional participation (or lack thereof) in evaluation processes.

 SOWK 777—Implementation and Applied Research in Child Welfare [3 credits]